invisiblek/mata_docs/index.rst

 Hidden features
 ===============

-Invisiblek's Los has some hidden customizations that are made available through adb commands.
+Invisiblek's Los has some hidden customizations that were not mentioned earlier.
+These are made available through adb commands.

 Add columns to QuickSettings
 ----------------------------